RajDandhare/game_of_luck/README.md

 This game is made for understanding of bash scripting.

+this is bash script so either you need linux or git bash/VScode/etc....
-To play you just need to download the game.sh file and run he script.
+To play you just need to download the game.sh file and run the script.

     bash games.sh